-As of December 31, 2012, 1,163,880 shares of our common stock remained reserved for sale under the Purchase Plan.
-In addition, the Purchase Plan provides for an automatic annual increase in the number of shares available for issuance under the plan on January 1 of each year beginning in 2012 and continuing through and including January 1, 2021 equal to the lesser of (i) 1% of our then issued and outstanding shares of common stock on the immediately preceding December 31, (ii) 789,980 shares, or (iii) a number of shares as our Board may determine.
+As of December 31, 2014, 1,163,880 shares of our common stock remained reserved for sale under the Purchase Plan.
+In addition, the Purchase Plan provides for an automatic annual increase in the number of shares available for issuance under the plan on January 1 of each year beginning in 2012 and continuing through and including January 1, 2021 equal to the lesser of (i) 1% of our then issued and outstanding shares of common stock on the immediately preceding December 31, (ii) 789,980 shares, or (iii) a number of shares as our Board of Directors may determine.
 Appropriate adjustments will be made in the number of authorized shares and in outstanding purchase rights to prevent dilution or enlargement of participants' rights in the event of a stock split or other change in our capital structure.
 Shares subject to purchase rights which expire or are canceled will again become available for issuance under the Purchase Plan.
-Because the Purchase Plan was suspended in August 2012, no annual increase in the number of shares authorized under such plan occurred on January 1, 2013.
-For more information on our 2011 Employee Stock Purchase Plan, see "-Grants of Plan-Based Awards-2011 Employee Stock Purchase Plan."
+Because the Purchase Plan was suspended in August 2012, no annual increase in the number of shares authorized under such plan occurred on January 1, 2013, on January 1, 2014 or on January 1, 2015.
+For more information on our 2011 Employee Stock Purchase Plan, see "Item 11: Executive Compensation-Compensation Discussion and Analysis-Grants of Plan-Based Awards-2011 Employee Stock Purchase Plan."